cmdotcom-plugins/pay-ext-magento2/README.md

-# CM Payments Magento 2 module
+# CM.com Payments Magento 2 module

 ## Get started

-Before you begin to integrate Magento with the CM payments platform, make sure that you have performed the following steps:
+Before you begin to integrate Magento with the CM.com payments platform, make sure that you have performed the following steps:

-1. Sign up for a test account with CM Payments at https://www.cm.com/register/?app=81e52ab7-4cfc-4b89-8ae8-f5be73bab15d&product=PAYMENTMETHODS
+1. Sign up for a test account with CM.com Payments at https://www.cm.com/register/?app=81e52ab7-4cfc-4b89-8ae8-f5be73bab15d&product=PAYMENTMETHODS
 2. Create a payment method profile in the CM Portal
 3. Install and configure the magento module

-## Installation & Update the CM Payments Magento 2 plugin
+## Installation & Update the CM.com Payments Magento 2 plugin

 1. Installation by Composer